 Data Types and Field Types

 When mapping LeadGenius fields to Salesforce fields, the data types for those fields must match.
 For example, the Employee Range field in LeadGenius is a string field.
 The Employees field in Salesforce is an integer field.
 So, Employee Range would have to be mapped to a string field or be left unmapped.

 Another way to correct this issue is to have your Salesforce Administrator change the datatype of the field.

 Lead Source & Data Format

-Before you confirm your mappings, you will see the option to choose what you would like the Lead Source to be set to for your exported LeadGenius data, and how you would like that to be updated.
-As above, you can set the writeback rule for Lead Source to Always or If Blank.
+You will see the option to choose what you would like the Lead Source to be set to for your exported LeadGenius data, and how you would like that to be updated.

-Also, you will have the option to either export your LeadGenius data as Leads or as Accounts & Contacts.
-Once you have selected one of these options, if you decide to change it later, you will not be able to re-export any data previously exported in the other format, so as to avoid duplicate data in Salesforce.
-Once you have completed filling in your mappings, Lead Source, and format, click on Apply to save your changes.
+You will also have the option to either export your LeadGenius data as Leads or as Accounts & Contacts.
+Once you have selected one of these options, if you decide to change it later, you will not be able to re-export any data previously exported in the other format, to avoid duplicate data in Salesforce.

 I noticed that some of the fields in my Salesforce are not showing up in LeadGenius for mapping.
 How do I fix this?